SNijanthan/placementCell---backend/README.md

 ### Results Router

 - `GET /results` → Get all results (CSV)
-- `PUT /results/:resultID` → Update student result for an interview
+- `PUT /results` → Assign a Update student result for an interview